• Style Guides

 Brigitte Bardot

 Triple threat Brigitte Bardot is still considered the epitome of ’60s chic.
 Known for her dark eyes and sex kitten looks, it is easy to see how she is still such a revered fashion icon.
-What I love about her is that she is not stick skinny like most celebrities we look up to these days; she flaunts her curves and sexy pout with confidence and elegance.
+What I love about her is that she is not stuck skinny like most celebrities we look up to these days; she flaunts her curves and sexy pout with confidence and elegance.

 Shop Brigitte’s Closet